Topic: Tax philosophy

 Interviewed by Chris Courtwright

-Rolfs served during a productive period in Kansas politics and he was a key player in tax and fiscal policy, chairing the tax committee through reappraisal and classification. and major income tax reform.
-Rolfs tells great stories, about his grandfather, Frank Carlson, Governor Bob Bennett and why he wasn't reelected, and leadership races.
-His interview discusses the rationale for sales tax exemptions, the politics of the severance tax in the 1982 election, the "booster" tax affecting Johnson County, the working relationship on the House Taxation Committee, and the simplification of the Kansas Income tax in 1988.
-Rolfs Show Moredescribes the conundrum of property tax reappraisal and classification and its resulting impacts on the 1990 governor's race where Joan Finney beat both prior governors, Carlin and Hayden.
-And Rolfs had several Joan Finney stories and one about Kathleen Sebelius.
-There is also a great story about how Rolfs, the Young Turk who wanted to cut everything was put on the Ways and Means Subcommittee for SRS and Mental Health/Retardation.
-Bob Harder, Secretary encouraged Rolf to visit the state institutions and it changed his attitude.
+Ed Rolfs served in the Kansas House from 1979-1988, a productive period in Kansas politics, and was a key player in tax and fiscal policy.
+He chaired the House Taxation Committee through reappraisal and classification. and major income tax reform.
+Rolfs recalls stories, about his grandfather, Frank Carlson, Governor Bob Bennett and why he wasn't reelected, and leadership races.
+In this oral history interview, he discusses the rationale for sales tax exemptions, the politics of the severance tax in the 1982 election, the "booster" tax affecting Johnson County, the working relationship among members of the House Taxation Show MoreCommittee, and the simplification of the Kansas Income tax in 1988.
+Rolfs describes the conundrum of property tax reappraisal and classification and its resulting impacts on the 1990 governor's race where Joan Finney beat both prior governors, Carlin and Hayden.
+And Rolfs recalled several Joan Finney stories and one about Kathleen Sebelius.
+Rolfs also recalls how he, a "Young Turk" who wanted to cut everything, was put on the House Ways and Means Subcommittee for Social and Rehabilitation Services (SRS) and Mental Health/Retardation.
+Bob Harder, then Secretary of SRS, encouraged Rolfs to visit the state institutions and it changed his attitude.
 The interview closes with his reflections on the state of government 35 years after he served.
 Show Less

 Interview of Ed Berger, May 12, 2025